ritwickd35/walletBE/readme.md

    - If no wallet is configured, users can enter their name, an optional initial balance, and click Submit to initialize a new wallet.
    - Wallet ID is saved in local storage for future visits.
    - Wallet balance and name are displayed using the saved wallet ID.
-   - Users can navigate to Page 2 using a provided link to view transactions.
+   - Users can click on View Transactions to view transactions.

 2. **Page 2: Wallet Transactions**

    - Displays a table of all transactions for the wallet.
+   - Number of entries to display can be selected from a dropdown.
    - Supports pagination, sorting by date, amount, type of transaction, and CSV export.
 The table can be sorted by any of the columns by clicking the column header.

 ## Languages and Databases